¿De Dónde Sacas Eso?: Background and release

 "¿De Dónde Sacas Eso?" was written by Ashley Grace, Hanna Nicole and José Luis Ortega while its production was done by Michele Canova.
 Is a song recorded by American duo Ha*Ash from her fourth studio album A Tiempo (2011).
 It was released as the fourth single from the album on July 11, 2012, by Sony Music Entertainment.

 Commercial performance

 It peaked at #4 and #9 on Billboard Mexican Singles Chart, and at number #3 in the Monitor Latino.
 In 2014 the song was certified gold in Mexico.

 Music video

 The first music video for "¿De Dónde Sacas Eso?", recorded live for the album A Tiempo Edition Deluxe, was released on August 1, 2011.
-As of June 2023, the video has over 58 million views on YouTube.
+As of June 2023, the video has over 63 million views on YouTube.

 The music video for was released on July 11, 2012 on the Ha*Ash's YouTube and the other video channels.
-As of June 2023, the video has over 8 million views on YouTube.
+As of June 2023, the video has over 12 million views on YouTube.

 The third video for "¿De Dónde Sacas Eso?", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.
+As of June 2023, the video has over 6 million views on YouTube.